christopheradams/christopheradams.io/_posts/2023-09-21-moon-block-chain.md

 This work approaches crypto-art from first principles.
 Creating a wallet becomes a devout act that is charged with meaning.
-Both favorable divination and asymmetric cryptography derive their power from the mystery of an infinite and random universe.
+Both favorable divination and asymmetric cryptography derive their power from the riddle of an infinite and random universe.
 Praying for fortune and speculating on currencies are two sides of the same coin.
-The esoteric rituals and garish art of folk religion are equivalent to the cryptic software and vulgar memes of blockchain culture.
-Yao's *Prayers* and *Answers* find their perfect form when transmuted into individual tokens in a blessed smart contract.
+The esoteric rituals and garish art of folk religion find their match in the cryptic software and vulgar memes of blockchain culture.
+Yao's *Prayers* and *Answers* take their perfect form when transmuted into individual tokens in a blessed smart contract.
 The artist is no stranger to seeking divine guidance (or putting his body on the line) for the sake of his art.

 Yao Jui-Chung's *Moon--Block--Chain* (2023) is the latest entry in his catalog of photo and video performance artworks made over the past three decades.
 It